FranklineMisango/SAM-Pipeline/README.md

 * ![Meta SAM Github]("https://github.com/facebookresearch/segment-anything")

 ## Future Improvement - open to colab
-* The app is a bit slow, so I am working on that
+* The app is a bit slow, so I am on pushing it to the AWS EC2 clusters and make it a bit faster for future use cases